mmmirrra/mmmirrra.github.io/_posts/2024-03-19-MultimediaSystem-environment.markdown

 - Existing database systems
   - Processing numeric and character data to target
 - Multimedia Database System
-  - A system that can efficiently store and retrieve multimedia data as well as numbers and letters
+  - A system that can efficiently store and search multimedia data as well as numbers and letters
   - Create a description based on the content of the media object and save the description : Metadata
   - Requires a large amount of storage